- It's live now!

 Can I withdraw perpetual contract tokens from Uniswap?

-- You must close your position and withdraw your collateral.
-It’s not possible to withdraw or transfer tokens directly from Uniswap.
+- It’s not possible to withdraw or transfer tokens directly from Uniswap.

 What happens if Uniswap turns on protocol fees?